ZoeKogut/DataVisualizations_2024/README.md

 ## Project 2
+A scatterplot graph that shows the correlation between the four chosen attributes.
+The IPA should be the same for all four
+IPA: python FILE -i CIA_world_factbook_2023.xlsx

+### p2_bubbles
+The start of this projecct, it is just a static scatterplot comparing 4 attributes.

+### p2_widgets
+First upgrade to the graph, allowing you to change the attributes being compared.

+### p2_brushing
+Another graph is added, allowing you to "brush" or highlight specific sections to compare nodes between both graphs.

+### p2_tooltip
+Now, hovering over nodes gives a tooltip that points to the same node between both graphs.

 ## Project 3

 ## Project 4
 This project has its own Readme detailing some of the issues I came accross while doing the project.